organic labels

 Is a label a guarantee of quality?

-With their strict specifications, labels such as the AB certification or the European organic certification are a guarantee of quality.
-They ensure a product with little to no pesticides or chemical fertilizers.
-But should we then discard teas without an organic label?
-Not really, because certifications are expensive and some small producers, especially in small gardens in Asian countries, cannot afford to pay for them for their tea leaves.
+With their strict standards, labels such as AB certification or European organic certification are a guarantee of quality.
+They ensure a product with little or no pesticides or chemical fertilisers.
+But does that mean teas without an organic label should be discarded?
+Not really, as certifications are expensive and some small producers, especially in small gardens in Asian countries, cannot afford to obtain them for their tea leaves.

 Our customers talk about us